 About the Wine Festival

 The Vancouver International Wine Festival has three objectives.
 The first is to educate and entertain the public with wine experiences.
 The second is to promote the wine industry.
-The third is to support the Bard on the Beach Shakespeare festival financially.
+The third is to financially support the Bard on the Beach Shakespeare Festival.

 The wine festival is an impressive event.
-From humble beginnings in 1979, it has grown to become, arguably, Canada’s best and most prestigious wine show.
+From humble beginnings in 1979, it has grown into arguably Canada’s best and most prestigious wine show.
 It’s also one of the largest and oldest wine festivals in the world.

 Dozens of hotels and restaurants participate each year, and 120+ wineries serve over 1,000 wines.
 Tens of thousands of bottles of wine are typically opened and/or purchased annually at the festival.